AlexBaranowski/bash-bushido-book/chapters/13-scripting-misc.md

 ```
 The version with strick inequalities (`'NR>1 && NR<4'`) will also work :).

-## Getting PID of the current Bash shell.
+## Getting PID of the current Bash shell

 PID is a process identifier - the unique number that process has in the
 operating system.
 But what is actually surprising is that not all IT people